AurBrun/TRUEFAD/README.md

 You can try TRUEFAD-Cells on our example image located in the *TRUEFAD\example* folder.
 For this example you can use the default parameter values.
 After execution, you should find an Excel sheet on your Desktop storing the TRUEFAD-Cells metrics.

+Be aware that TRUEFAD-Cells has been made for square images only so all input images will be automatically cropped to a square before treatement and the rest of the image will be ignored.

 ### TRUEFAD-Histo

 To start TRUEFAD-Histo, do: